uio-bmi/immuneML/docs/source/tutorials/how_to_generate_a_random_repertoire_dataset.rst

    :twitter:card: summary
    :twitter:site: @immuneml
-   :twitter:title: immuneML: generate a random dataset :twitter:description: See tutorials on how to generate a random sequence, receptor or repertoire dataset :twitter:image: https://docs.immuneml.uio.no/_images/receptor_classification_overview.png
+   :twitter:title: immuneML: generate a random dataset :twitter:description: See tutorials on how to generate a dataset with random sequences :twitter:image: https://docs.immuneml.uio.no/_images/receptor_classification_overview.png